DrBinZhu/16S_rRNA_analysis/README.md

 # Automatic pipeline for 16S rRNA data analysis
 Please see the example files and modify the formate of your input.
-Please change the names to the input files to 'reads_table.csv' and 'metadata.csv'.
+Please change the names of the input files to 'reads_table.csv' and 'metadata.csv'.
 Windows users need to move the '16s_analysis_pipeline_BZ' folder out of your 'download' folder before running the scripts.

 # Open '16s_analysis_pipeline_BZ.R' by Rstudio, select all the commands, and click run.
 You need to input a control name for each comparison.